 How Do I Assist My Advisees with the Course Approval Form?

-Students should come prepared to the meeting with their advisor to get their courses approved with course descriptions and/or syllabi of the courses abroad.
-Students should have the left side of the form completed with a list of two to three times the amount of classes required.

-Faculty advisors are trusted to complete the right side of the form as experts in the field and most knowledgeable about course content.
+Before students meet with their advisor, they must first work with the International Programs Office to determine course equivalencies.
+This entails searching the Course Equivalency Database or, if their desired course has not yet been approved, request approval through the International Programs Office and appropriate academic department.
+The student will list the overseas courses and their approved equivalents on the Overseas Course Preference and Approval Form and bring the form to their meeting with their academic advisor.
+The academic advisor will review the courses and determine which, if any, outstanding degree requirements the Cortland equivalent will fulfill or whether a course substitution will be needed upon the student’s return.
 Advisors are encouraged to be flexible.
-For example; International Marketing = MGT 3XX.
-Associate deans are available for support, and they will review and approve all equivalencies assigned.
-A list of previously awarded course equivalencies is available on our website under the Additional Information tab on the right hand side, click on Study Abroad Course Equivalency Charts.
-The charts are representative of the past few years of approvals only and are updated each year.
-It is not guaranteed that courses listed here will be offered at the overseas institution during the term the student intends to study.
+Associate deans are available for support, and they will review and approve all course selections.
+It is not guaranteed that courses listed in the Course Equivalency Database will be offered at the overseas institution during the term the student intends to study.

 How Can I Support My Advisee While Abroad?